OutSystems/docs-bestpractices/src/architecture/data/archive.md

 **3. Create a new module that exposes search and restore functionality to end users**

-This module, e.g. “Archive Search”, implements the UI where the end user can interact with the archived data:
+This module (for example, “Archive Search”) implements the UI where the end user can interact with the archived data:

 * Restore archived data back to the main catalog.
 * Search data directly in the archive Entities.